leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 Any values that can't be reached are deallocated, freeing memory.

 Reference counting is an alternative to tracing garbage collection that is used by a number of languages, including Python, Swift, and Lean.
-In a system with reference counting, each object in memory has a field that tracks how many references there are it.
+In a system with reference counting, each object in memory has a field that tracks how many references there are to it.
 When a new reference is established, the counter is incremented.
 When a reference ceases to exist, the counter is decremented.
 When the counter reaches zero, the object is immediately deallocated.